 Long-term requirements

 As previously mentioned, the boat club is currently undergoing a funding drive for the boathouse redevelopment project.
-As a result of this, all one-off donations which alumni might make over the next few years will be directed towards this project, rather than towards new boats.
+As a result of this, most one-off donations which alumni might make over the next few years will be directed towards this project, rather than towards new boats.
 Ideally we would like to acquire a new men’s boat every 3 years and a new women’s boat every 5 years from our alumni donations.
 Our current men’s and women’s first boats were bought in 2011 and 2007 respectively.
 We are therefore already two years behind schedule with our women’s boats.
 Due to careful spending in the past years, the boat club is now in a position to purchase a new women’s VIII.
 However, based on the current level of regular alumni donations maintaining the 3 year and 5 year schedule for purchase of the men’s and women’s VIIIs respectively is proving difficult for the club (we must keep at least £16,000 in the capital account as contingency).

 The boat club relies on JCR funding to allow the club to function day-to-day, but also to help us save for more major kit purchases in future years.
-Although we are planning to purchase a new VIII at great expense this year, we would like the JCR to view equipment replacement with a longer than one year view.
-It should not be viewed as an infrequent large expense more so as steady expenditure to ensure that our already ageing fleet of boats and ergos and does not slip further behind other clubs on the Cam.
+Although we are planning to purchase a new VIII at great expense this year, we would like the JCR to view equipment replacement with a view to a longer timeframe than one year.
+It should not be viewed as an infrequent large expense, but more as steady expenditure to ensure that our already ageing fleet of boats and ergos and does not slip further behind other clubs on the Cam.

 CCBC Committee 2012-13